cezarypiatek/cezarypiatek.github.io/src/content/post/why-click-with-selenium-so-hard.md

  ```
 It seems that *document.elementFromPoint(rec.left, rec.top)* should solve the problem by itself, but it doesn't work when element has rounded corners.
 This implementation is not perfect but gives a high level of confidence.

-O right, when we puts this all together and handle also the scenario when element is outside the viewport (some browser can handle this automatically) we can ends up with implementation as follows
+All right, when we put this altogether and handle also the scenario when element is outside the viewport (some browser can handle this automatically) we can end up with implementation as follows

 ```cs